link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 ## Client-side Limiting

-We can also deploy rate limiting on the client side.
+Rate limiting can also be implemented on the client side.

-However, client-side stategies are unsafe, to what extend clients can interfere with and bypass them.
+However, client-side strategies are inherently **unsafe**, as clients can potentially interfere with or bypass them.
-Thus, it works best to support reduce traffic when the system encouters heavy loads.
+Consequently, we should not rely on them exclusively.

 ### Exponential Backoff

-**Exponential Backoff** is a strategy preventing clients from intensely accessing the system.
+**Exponential Backoff** is a strategy that prevents clients from accessing the system too intensely.
-When a client experiences transient errors or rate-limiting responses from a server, it needs to postpone before retrying.
+When a client encounters transient errors or rate-limiting responses from a server, it should pause before retrying.
-The duration is **exponentially increased** with each retry, e.g., `1s -> 2s -> 4s -> 8s`.
+This pause duration is exponentially increased with each subsequent retry, for example: `1s -> 2s -> 4s -> 8s`.

 ```d2
 shape: sequence_diagram